Neproxx/titanic-pipeline/README.md

 5. Finally, create two separate spaces on Hugging Face based on the contents of the folders `huggingface-spaces-titanic` (UI to interact with the model) and `huggingface-spaces-titanic-monitor` (Dashboard summarizing the latest results).
 Note however, that the dashboard app does not include results obtained with the interactive UI.

 After following these steps, you have deployed a scalable and modular machine learning pipeline that re-trains the model regularly on a never ending incoming stream of data.
 Furthermore, you have deployed the model on an endpoint where you can interact with it and created a Dashboard to monitor model performance.
 Congrats!

+To see how the result should look like, check out the [interactive UI](https://huggingface.co/spaces/Neprox/Titanic-Survival) and [monitoring dashboard](https://huggingface.co/spaces/Neprox/Titanic-Monitoring) on Huggingface.